plinder-org/plinder/docs/contribution/pipeline.md

 - `tasks.finalize_scores`: validates and publishes the score shards

-- `tasks.make_linked_apo_structures`: ranks matching deposited apo chains for each holo system
+- `tasks.make_linked_apo_structures`: ranks matching deposited apo chains for each holo ligand system and each side of a protein interface
   - It prefers candidates with fewer nearby ligands before using structure quality and similarity
   - Side effects include writing the following file:
     - `index/linked_apo_structures.parquet`
+    - `index/interface_apo_structures.parquet`

 ## MMP